johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 (31:59 - 34:46)
 Karen: My parents may have helped me, but to be honest, I don't remember them helping me, but I don't really remember what you did to apply.
 I'm sure it's quite different now than it was.
 At that point, you know, people pretty much went to college wherever they lived.

 It wasn't like now.
-People apply, you know, 10 different places all across the country, so it was kind of a no-brainer.
+People apply, you know, ten different places all across the country, so it was kind of a no-brainer.
 My parents had me apply, wanted me, wanted me and I don't think I did it, to apply to Indiana State, and I said I had no interest in going back to Terre Haute.
-So to be honest, I only probably applied at IU, and that was it, and I had good grades, so I got in.
+So, to be honest, I only probably applied at IU, and that was it, and I had good grades, so I got in.

 Plus, it also, like I said, it wasn't the institution it is today, and people didn't travel out of state as much to go to school, so it wasn't like a difficult thing.

 Alexis: Did you feel like in high school and in college that your background was similar to other people's or it was different?

-Karen: So for high school, I would say different in some senses that we were not as well off.
+Karen: So, for high school, I would say different in some senses that we were not as well off.
 In Terre Haute or in Johnstown?
 In Johnstown.

 In Terre Haute, my dad had a more steady job, so not so much that.
 I was probably different in the sense that, you know, like I said, I didn't have a problem having Black friends.
 I didn't have a problem being friends with the exchange students, so I think it wasn't maybe.
 Maybe it was different just because who I was, and I wanted to see the bigger world, and I didn't put limits on myself.

 Alexis: Do you, so do you know where that like spark to see the bigger world came from?
-Like was it books or television?
+Like, was it books or television?

 Karen: Never really watched TV.